qbicsoftware/research-data-management/docs/measurement/measurement_registration.md

 The registration dialog will validate the provided information and show invalid properties in below the file name.

 Finally, upload the measurement metadata files to the experiment via pressing the "Register" button on the bottom right of the dialog.

+!!! note "Measurement ID"
+    During measurement registration each measurement will be assigned a unique measurement ID, distinguishing it from other measurement within the system.

 Your uploaded measurement metadata will be shown in the grid within their domain specific tab in the measurement summary view.
 ![measurement_summary](images/measurement_summary_with_measurements.png)